PhiLong-Project-Portfolio/Sales_Insights_with_AdventureWorks/README.md

 ![Screenshot 2024-07-21 184900](https://github.com/user-attachments/assets/b07eb20a-e6d3-4c93-b0f1-b3889a345745)

 ### About my project
-In this project, I used SQL for data extraction, analytics and manipulation, and Power BI for visualization, I aimed to uncover key business insights and trends that can drive strategic decision-making.
+In this project, I used SQL for querying data, analytics and manipulation, and Power BI for visualization, I aimed to uncover key business insights and trends that can drive strategic decision-making.

 The analysis focuse on three core aspects: